FAA says leaky faucets are a safety problem on Boeing 787s

 The FAA described the extra inspections as a temporary measure while the manufacturer redesigns the faucet modules.

+A Boeing spokesman said the redesign is complete and the company is working with its supplier and customers to determine when planes can be retrofitted with new parts.

+Japanese aircraft parts maker Jamco says on its website that it is the exclusive provider of lavatories for all two-aisle Boeing jets such as the 787.
+The company did not immediately respond to requests for comment.

-There will be a 45-day period for comments before the proposal can become a final order.
+There will be a 45-day period for comments before the FAA proposal can become a final order.

 The inspections would apply to 140 planes in U.S. fleets.
 Boeing calls the 787 the Dreamliner.
 It is a bigger plane than the 737 Max and is used extensively on long flights including international ones.